-The recommended starting dose of memantine hydrochloride tablet is 5 mg once daily.
+The recommended starting dose of memantine hydrochloride tablets are 5 mg once daily.
 The dose should be increased in 5 mg increments to 10 mg/day (5 mg twice daily), 15 mg/day (5 mg and 10 mg as separate doses), and 20 mg/day (10 mg twice daily).
 The minimum recommended interval between dose increases is one week.
 The dosage shown to be effective in controlled clinical trials is 20 mg/day.

 Memantine hydrochloride tablets can be taken with or without food.
 If a patient misses a single dose of memantine hydrochloride tablets, that patient should not double up on the next dose.
 The next dose should be taken as scheduled.
-If a patient fails to take memantine hydrochloride tablet for several days, dosing may need to be resumed at lower doses and retitrated as described above.
+If a patient fails to take memantine hydrochloride tablets for several days, dosing may need to be resumed at lower doses and retitrated as described above.

 A target dose of 5 mg twice daily is recommended in patients with severe renal impairment (creatinine clearance of 5 to 29 mL/min based on the Cockroft-Gault equation).

-Memantine hydrochloride tablets should be administered with caution to patients with severe hepatic impairment [see CLINICAL PHARMACOLOGY (12.3)].
+Memantine hydrochloride tablets should be administered with caution to patients with severe hepatic impairment [see Clinical Pharmacology (12.3)].